-Who should clean the kids bedroom?
-Some say it is the responsibility of the kid while others say it is the parents.
-I agree with both – to an extent – and I’ll explain why (and give six tips for cleaning the chaos in your kids bedroom).
-Chores are difficult for a person living with fibromyalgia, so it’s important for the kiddos to help however they can in respect to their age.
-However, sometimes parents have to dive into the chaos and do some deep cleaning and purging every once and awhile.
+Who should clean the kid’s bedroom?
+Some say it is the kid’s responsibility, while others say it is the parents.
+I agree with both—to an extent—and I’ll explain why (and give six tips for cleaning the chaos in your kid’s bedroom).
+Chores are difficult for a person living with fibromyalgia, so the kiddos need to help however they can for their age.
+However, sometimes parents have to dive into the chaos and do some deep cleaning and purging occasionally.

-This article first appeared in The Fibromyalgia Magazine, June 2019.
-Get the digital copy of the magazine from Pocketmags.
+This article first appeared in The Fibromyalgia Magazine in June 2019.

 As I shower her with kisses, Abby remarks accusingly, “You didn’t clean my room today.”